DoeringChristian/sshr/README.md

 # Connect to a host (creates a new shpool session)
 sshr myhost

-# Attach to an existing session
+# Attach to an existing session (interactive picker)
-sshr attach myhost
+sshr myhost attach

 # Start in a specific directory
 sshr --remote-cwd ~/projects myhost